GandhiCloudLab/accessing-ibm-granite-llm-via-ollama/readme.md

 <img src="images/image-15.png">

+### 3.2 Insert Scripts into the Notebook (For Experts)

+This section is intended for experts.
+If you're new to notebooks, please skip this section and proceed to the next one.

-6. If you know how to use notebooks, just copy the content below into four separate cells in the notebook and skip the next step.
-Otherwise, proceed to the next step.
+1. Copy the content below into four separate cells in the notebook.

 ```
 !pip install langchain-ollama